sneakybeaky/mod_redis/README.md

 * Request variables: These are variables from the current request being processed

-    {DATA}         The body content of a PUT or POST request
+    %{DATA}         The body content of a PUT or POST request
-    {FORM:field}   The value of a form field taken from PUT or POST request.
+    ${FORM:field}   The value of a form field taken from PUT or POST request.
 The request must have include the Content-Type header as application/x-www-form-urlencoded

 * Method: The HTTP method of the given request, GET, PUT, POST or DELETE.
 When a method is not